Pepe Raventós: Forever sparkling wine

 Especially now, from self-quarantine in New York City, when the news cycle seizes in the chest like a heart attack, when the only thing we know is that we have no idea what is happening, when we can squint and almost see the end of everything: your life, your family, your city, your world.
 That is exactly when, and now this is turning into the darkest sparkling wine sales pitch ever, now is when you need a bottle of Raventós i Blanc De Nit 2017.
 You need it because if you’re like me, you don’t plan on dying sober.
 You need it because every breathe of that wine has the centuries bubbling gently through it.
 You can hear them calming you, reminding you that they’ve been there since 1497, noting mildly all the plagues and pestilences and famines and fighting that the Raventós family survived, that all our bloodlines survived, to get us to this place, this moment, this hilltop, this baby lamb in a coastal winter breeze.

 Here is an edited and condensed transcript from my conversation with Pepe.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 7-day free trial) by signing up here.
+Listen to the episode for free on Apple Podcasts, Spotify, Stitcher, or wherever you get your podcasts.

 Thornburgh: What do you want people to think of when they think of Conca sparkling wine?
 What does it have to conjure in their minds?